oropesa/oro-mysql/README.md

 2. *format*: String, Allowed values: `default`,`id`,`bool`,`count`,`value`,`values`,`valuesById`,`array`,`arrayById`,`rowStrict`,`row`.
 3. *valueKey*: String|Number, name or position of the column to get the value.
 4. *valueId*: String|Number, name or position of the column to use as param.
-5. *fnSanitize*: String, name of function to map each value.
+5. *fnSanitize*: Null|Function, function to map each value.
    <br><small>Note: If _format_ is `row|array`, it maps each column-value, not the whole object.</small>

 #### (await .query) Formats